vincentole/mdx_blog_website/README.md

 }
 ```

-This is an example of the `NumberOfPosts` used for the `numberOfPosts` object for reference:
+This is an example of the `NumberOfPosts` type used for the `numberOfPosts` object for reference:

 ```ts
 type NumberOfPosts = {